 Students in grades K-8 take the Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP) assessments.
-These assessments are research-based and aligned to the Indiana Academic Standards in mathematics, language usage, and reading and are given three times during the year (fall, winter, and spring).
+These assessments are research-based and aligned to the Indiana Academic Standards for Math and English Language Arts.
 The assessments are computerized adaptive tests that provide us information on the instructional level of each student and the amount of growth that occurs during the school year.
 The results help us to identify the skills and concepts individual students have learned, diagnose instructional needs, monitor academic growth over time, make data-driven decisions about curriculum, instruction, and resources at the classroom, school, and district levels, and place new students into appropriate instructional programs.
-During the 2018-2019 school year, Kindergarten students will only be testing in the winter and spring and some schools/grade levels will not be taking the language usage test.
-Student Progress Reports are sent or carried home by students in the fall and spring.
+Student Progress Reports are sent to families in the fall and spring.

 ILEARN measures student achievement and growth according to Indiana Academic Standards.
 ILEARN is the summative accountability assessment for Indiana students and assesses: